 Key CP: Coincident Peak Spec Assign: Special Assignment Th: Therms No. of Cust: Number of Customers NCP: Noncoincident Peak Wgt.
-Cust: Weighted Number of Customers

-(MFV) tariff, in which the variable part of the tariff incorporated certain components of the fixed cost (rate of return and taxes).
-In theory, the rate design can vary anywhere between the extremes of a pure fixed charge (with no volumetric charge) and a pure volumetric charge (with no fixed charge), as long as the tariff for a rate class recovers costs allocated to that rate class.3
+Cust: Weighted Number of Customers of the tariff incorporated certain components of the fixed cost (rate of return and taxes).
+In theory, the rate design can vary anywhere between the extremes of a pure fixed charge (with no volumetric charge) and a pure volumetric charge (with no fixed charge), as long as the tariff for a rate class recovers costs allocated to that rate class.6